SkylerHe/missinglibs/README.md

-# Looking for missing librarys in all the exectuable files
+# Missing libraries in the executable files